Shows the status of a running Greenplum Database system.

 - -m (list mirrors)

 - Optional.
-List the mirror segment instances in the system and their current role.
+List the mirror segment instances in the system, their current role, and synchronization status.

 - -p (show ports)